mikeoconnor0308/boot-camps/version-control/README.md

 `master` is a branch name.

-Multiple sets of changes to files and directories - parallel instances.
+Branches are multiple sets of changes to files and directories - parallel instances.

-Useful for bug-fixing releases while working on product, saves user waiting ror next full release.
+Useful for bug-fixing releases while working on product or trying out a new feature.

 Create branch for release.